jwkelley/geog418-fall2025-assignment1/README.md

 # Geog 418 Fall 2025 - Assignment 1
 All assignments for this course will be completed in the coding language _R_.
 There are two software that you will need to install: (1) [R version 4.5.1](https://muug.ca/mirror/cran/), and (2) [R Studio version 2025.05.1-513](https://posit.co/download/rstudio-desktop/). _R_ is an open-source programming language for statistical analysis, while R-Studio is the graphical user interface that provides you with editing and visualization capabilities.
-You can visit the video in the Read Me First Page on the course Brightspace site to learn how to download these software.
+You can visit the video in the R-Resources section on the course Brightspace site to learn how to download these software.

 _R_ operates by running through lines of code that a user (e.g. you) creates.
 Like all languages, _R_ is sensitive to spelling, upper/lower cases, and punctuation, so it is best to approach your coding in a slow and deliberate manner to ensure that you are not making any mistakes.
 In addition to code, you can enter comments in R that serve as plain text for explaining what the code is suppose to do.

 There are really only three basic elements to coding.
 1. **Objects**: this is the thing that you are doing something to with your code.
 It could be a number, a name, or a dataset (amongst other things)
 2. **Variables**: each object can have multiple variables that describe something about it.
-For example, if the object is a list of trees, the variable could be height
+For example, if the object is a list of trees, one variable could be height
 3. **Functions**: a function is applied to do something to an object or a variable.
-For example, the function mean() would return the average height of all the trees in your list.
+For example, the function ```mean()``` would return the average height of all the trees in your list.
 Functions can be short and simple or they can be very long and confusing.
 Sometimes we will ignore some of the elements of a function and just focus on the essentials.

 Whatever your experience is with coding, please have the confidence that you will learn some new skills and will walk away from this course with a new or polished toolset in your analytical toolbelt.
 You can do it, and we are here to help.
 Let's get started with Assignment 1.